Free fermions under adaptive quantum dynamics: Numerical Results

 To verify this picture, we numerically simulate this classical stochastic dynamics.
 In the classical simulation, the unitary gates and measurement processes are replaced by classical processes that follow the update rules in \cref{fig:cl_rules}, with the addition of the flag variables which are updated analogously to the quantum case.
 The dynamics of the density of active particle obtained from the classical simulation is shown in \cref{fig:classical}, for various $p$.
 When $p<p_c$, the density of the particle saturates to a finite constant.
 On the other hand, when $p>p_c$, the particle density decays diffusively to zero.
 At the critical point, it decays as a power law function with an exponent consistent with PC universality class.
 We also observe a similar scaling behavior for the density of active sites in the flag variables.
 It is important to note that the parity symmetry is not obeyed by the number of active sites, yet their dynamics, influenced by the particle dynamics, still adhere to the PC universality class.
 Finally, we perform a detailed scaling analysis for various system sizes as well as for different $p$ in the vicinity of $p_c$ to extract the critical exponents, which are found to be in close agreement with those obtained from previous studies \cite{henkel2008non,hinrichsen2000non}.
 These results confirm that the combined dynamics of the classical stochastic process in Fig.~\ref{fig:cl_rules} and the classical flags has an absorbing phase transition belonging to the PC universality class.

 At time $t$, the quantum wave function $\ket{\psi(t)}$ can only be spanned by the bitstrings that survive at time $t$.
-In the absorbing phase and at late times, the sole bitstring that survives at long times is $1010\dots10$, ensuring the (quantum) steady state $\ket{\psi} = \ket{\psi_{\rm targ}}$.
-In the active phase, $\ket{\psi}$ instead is spanned by an extensive number of bitstrings, and hence, has a finite value of $1-\Delta$.
-Moreover, in the absorbing phase, the steady state is the product state $|1010\dots10\rangle$ with no entanglement.
+In the absorbing phase and at late times, the sole bitstring that survives at long times is $1010\dots10$, ensuring that the steady state is the product state $\ket{\psi_{\rm targ}}$.
+In the active phase, $\ket{\psi}$ instead is spanned by an extensive number of bitstrings.
+Thus, even though $\Delta$ reaches a steady-state value upon averaging, no quantum trajectory in the active phase settles to a specific steady state.
 Therefore the entanglement phase transition must occur within the active phase, as depicted in the phase diagram \cref{fig:phase} and confirmed numerically.

+Armed with an understanding of the absorbing phase transition, we now address the counterintuitive observation that feedback does not affect the critical measurement rate $p_c$.
+We have already seen why the quantum operations involved in the feedback do not alter entanglement.
+The ineffectiveness of deactivation of sites at altering $p_c$ is more subtle.
+At the value of $p$ at which the MIPT is observed, $\rho_{\rm active}$ remains close to 1 even for $r=1$ (as in \cref{fig:classical}).
+It is also known (e.g.\ from classical simulations) that the dynamical processes described in \cref{sec:C_Map} cannot create large-scale fracturing of the system; configurations with inactive sites that break the system into O(1) pieces are highly improbable.
+Therefore, at these values of $p$ and $r$, we can assume that the entanglement dynamics will be the same as for a smaller system of size $L'\lesssim\rho_{active}L$.
+Thus, in the thermodynamic limit, the entanglement transition is not affected.

+Lastly, the role of unitary gates in the classical mapping (\cref{fig:cl_rules}) is to enable \textit{reversible} transitions between bitstrings of the same parity.
+The phenomenology of the absorbing phase transition persists for any gate set that enables these transitions.
+Generic unitary gates, restricted only by parity symmetry, can do so.